washanhanzi/holiday-cn-go/README.md

         fmt.Printf("Current time in China is a holiday: %s\n", name) }

-    // Check if current time in China is a workday isWorkday, err := holidaycn.IsNowWorkday()
+    // Check if current time in China is a rest day (holiday or weekend) isRest, err := holidaycn.IsNowRestDay()
     if err != nil {
         log.Fatal(err)
     }
-    if isWorkday {
+    if isRest {
-        fmt.Println("Current time in China is a workday") }
+        fmt.Println("Current time in China is a rest day") }

     // Check a specific date
     date := time.Date(2024, 2, 10, 0, 0, 0, 0, time.UTC)
-    isHoliday, name, err = holidaycn.IsHoliday(date)
+    isHoliday, name, err = holidaycn.IsRestDay(date)
     if err != nil {
         log.Fatal(err)
     }
     if isHoliday {
-        fmt.Printf("%s is a holiday: %s\n", date.Format("2006-01-02"), name)
+        fmt.Printf("%s is a rest day: %s\n", date.Format("2006-01-02"), name)
     }

     // Check if a specific date is a workday